gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-06.md

 ## (is this the) Real life; The Sixth Day
 This morning I found myself first giving orders to a cardboard robot.

 By this time, 07:30, I had been up for 2.5 hrs.
-The robot had been up for 3.5 with [[The Woman]].
+The robot had been up for 3.5 with [The Woman](The%20Woman.md).

-Then, shortly after, I was being surrounded by Batman, who threw a [[tantrum]] because his mask was broken (it wasn't he fixed it himself, but not to his satisfaction, I think, I don't know, it looked perfectly fine to me).
-The mask was thrown onto the floor where it was picked up by [[The Baby-Son]], who threw a tantrum when I replaced the mask with a yellow plastic mug.
+Then, shortly after, I was being surrounded by [Batman](batman.md), who threw a [[tantrum]] because his mask was broken (it wasn't he fixed it himself, but not to his satisfaction, I think, I don't know, it looked perfectly fine to me).
+The mask was thrown onto the floor where it was picked up by [The-Baby-Son](The-Baby-Son.md), who threw a tantrum when I replaced the mask with a yellow plastic mug.
 Shorly thereafter I had said baby on my belly in a harness while Batman sulked in his room.

 My [[coffee]] this morning was made doubleplus strong.